EricJamesCrow/Class-Roster-University-Project/README.md

 - student.h and student.cpp: Define the `Student` class, which includes student-specific data and related functions.
 - roster.h and roster.cpp: Define the `Roster` class, which contains an array of `Student` objects and functions to manipulate the student roster.
 - main.cpp: Contains the `main` function, which demonstrates the required functionality of the application.

+## How to Compile and Run the Program

+This application is built using C++ and can be compiled and run using any C++ compiler, such as g++, clang, or Visual Studio.

+Here are the basic steps to compile and run the application using g++:

+1. Open a terminal in the project directory.
+2. Compile the program with the following command:
+    ```
+    g++ -o roster degree.h student.h student.cpp roster.h roster.cpp main.cpp
+    ```
+3. Run the program with the following command:
+    ```
+    ./roster
+    ```

+Please adjust the commands according to your operating system and compiler.

 ## Functionality